autotelik/datashift/README.md

 gem 'datashift'
 ```

-To use :

-    require 'datashift'
+Win OLE and MS Excel are NOT required.

 To use the Thor command line applications, pull in the tasks.

-Generally the easiest way is to, create a high level .thor file in your Rails root directory
+Create or add to a high level .thor file in your lib/tasks or root directory

     e.g mysite.thor

-Edit the file and add the following to pull in the thor commands :
+Edit the file and add the following to pull in the datashift thor commands :

 ```ruby
     require 'thor'